Alfie Hale: Waterford

-Hale later joined Waterford A.F.C., a club where he would go on to spent much of his playing and coaching career.
+Hale later joined Waterford A.F.C., a club where he would go on to spend much of his playing and coaching career.
 At the age of seventeen, Hale, along with Peter Fitzgerald, made a League of Ireland scoring debut at Kilcohan Park on St Patrick's Day 1957 in a 3–1 win over Bohemians.
 Hale was selected again, 24 hours later, for Waterford's game against Evergreen United in the Munster Senior Cup final.
 Waterford won the match 5–1 with Hale contributing two goals and an assist.
 Sources have stated that Hale scored a brace on his home debut against Bohemians, that the match took place on Easter Sunday in 1958 and that the Munster Cup final came against Cork Hibernians where he scored a hat-trick.
 However, newspapers at the time contradict this version of events, detailing Hale's debut in 1957, Waterford's loss to Transport on Easter Sunday 1958 and Waterford's loss to Limerick in the 1958 Munster Senior Cup semi-final.

 Hale joined a team that already featured his brothers, Dixie Hale and George Hale, who protected the youngster as he established himself as a prolific goalscorer and important player.
 Although George would depart for Cork Hibernians by December 1957, the following season Waterford appointed their first professional manager in Alex Stevenson.
 Hale credits Stevenson — an ex-Everton and Rangers player who was also a former Irish international — with playing a big part in his development.
 However, Hale suffered his first setback as, ten days before the 1959 FAI Cup final, the young forward tore ligaments in his knee.
 Waterford went on to lose the cup final to St Patrick's Athletic after a replay.
-Hale finished the 1958–59 season as the second highest top scorer with 18, one ahead of teammate Peter Fitzgerald.
+Hale finished the 1958–59 season as the second highest top scorer in the league with 18 goals, one ahead of teammate Peter Fitzgerald.

 His performances began to attract more attention and in 1959–60, he was selected for the League of Ireland amateur team in their 1960 Olympic Games qualifiers.
 Although they lost to Great Britain, Hale scored in the 6–3 victory over the Netherlands.
 He was also selected a month later for the professional League of Ireland team, in a match against the German Hesse league, and once again Hale scored.
 This brought Hale to the attention of the new Aston Villa manager, Joe Mercer.
 Mercer had been advised by Stevenson, his teammate at Everton, to watch Hale and Mercer was in attendance for the Dutch and German games.
 Aston Villa expressed their interest but Hale, despite being an amateur player who was free to sign with Villa, instead chose to sign a professional contract with Waterford.

 Mercer took Hale over to Wembley to see the 1960 FA Cup final and offered him a contract.
 Hale did not want to leave Waterford but relented after pressure from his own club, who needed to sell, and encouragement from his father.